mtumilowicz/argoCD-workshop/README.md

 * best practices
     * clean separation of application code vs. application config
         * separate Git repository to hold your Kubernetes manifests
-        * keeping the config separate from your application source code
+            * deployment files change independently from the source code
         * pros
             * modify just the manifests without triggering an entire CI build
                 * example: bump the number of replicas in a Deployment spec